-- All English Learning identified students are eligible for EL services.
-If a student qualifies for EL services, their MARSS status will be updated by the District MARSS Coordinator to indicate LEP (Limited English Proficiency; State and Federal identification term). - After the WIDA Assessment is administered, and it is determined that the student will be receiving EL services, parents will be notified with a letter in the mail.
-See information contained in the letter in Step 5, parental notification. - Parents/Guardians have the right to refuse EL services even when their child has been identified as an EL.
-A parent's decision to refuse EL services does not change the MARSS identification of an English Learner, but no EL (LEP) service start date will be entered MARSS.
-Students who do not receive EL services will still be scheduled to take the annual ACCESS English Language Proficiency (ELP) assessment. - When a student begins receiving EL services, a start date of services will be entered the individual's record in MARSS by the MARSS Coordinator.
+All Multilingual Learning identified students are eligible for ML services.
+If a student qualifies for ML services, their MARSS status will be updated by the District MARSS Coordinator to indicate LEP (Limited English Proficiency; State and Federal identification term).
+After the WIDA Assessment is administered, and it is determined that the student will be receiving ML services, parents will be notified with a letter in the mail.
+See information contained in the letter in Step 5, parental notification.

+Parents/Guardians have the right to refuse ML services even when their child has been identified as an ML.
+A parent's decision to refuse ML services does not change the MARSS identification of a Multilingual Learner, but no ML service start date will be entered MARSS.
+Students who do not receive ML services will still be scheduled to take the annual ACCESS English Language Proficiency (ELP) assessment.

+When a student begins receiving ML services, a start date of services will be entered in the individual's record in MARSS by the MARSS Coordinator.
 If the student begins receiving service, but after parent notification (see below) is then withdrawn from services, the start date in MARSS should be removed.
-A start date for all EL students receiving EL services must be entered MARSS annually. - District EL teachers will forward qualifying EL student's placement information to the District MARSS Coordinator and designated EL administration.
+A start date for all ML students receiving ML services must be entered into MARSS annually.

+District ML teachers will forward qualifying ML student's placement information to the District Assessment Coordinator who will inform the District MARSS Coordinator and designated ML administration.

-• There are three fields in MARSS specifically pertaining to EL status:
+There are three fields in MARSS specifically pertaining to ML status:

-Data Element Input Type Home Language Enter a numerical code indicating Home Primary Language (in MARSS Code manual) EL (LEP) Enter a Y for YES or N for NO indicating classification based on Identified developmentally appropriate measures.
-EL (LEP) Start Enter the date the student begins EL service each school year.
-If parents Date decline service, do not enter a start date.
+Data Element Input Type Home Language Code Enter a numerical code indicating Home Primary Language (in MARSS manual)

+ML (LEP) Identified Enter a Y for YES or N for NO indicating classification based on developmentally appropriate measures.
+ML (LEP) Start Date Enter the date the student begins ML service each school year.
+If parents decline service, do not enter a start date.